 DJA is a multifaceted program dedicated to increasing the awareness of and participation in the arts in NJ.
 Coordinated through the Jersey Arts Marketers network, this program provides resources for both arts organizations and patrons alike.

 The New Jersey State Council on the Arts meets a minimum of five times annually in open public session at which it acts on matters of policy, funding, and program development.
-The Council's Annual Meeting, at which it elects officers, adopts a program plan and budget, and approves the majority of grant awards, is traditionally held in late July, in Trenton, New Jersey.
+The Council's Annual Meeting, at which it elects officers, adopts a program plan and budget, and approves the majority of grant awards, is traditionally held in late July.
 Other meetings are conducted either virtually or at various locations around the state.
 All are conducted at fully accessible sites and the public is enthusiastically invited to attend.
 Persons who have sight, hearing or other disabilities are encouraged to notify the Council office two weeks in advance of any meeting so that appropriate accommodations may be arranged.
 In keeping with the Open Public Meetings Act, notice of each public meeting is shared with the required media outlets, posted in the Office of the Secretary of State, on the Council’s website, and shared via social media.

-FY26 Council Public Meeting Dates: October 21, 2025 December 16, 2025 February 10, 2026 May 19, 2026 July 21, 2026 Information for each meeting will be shared via the Council’s website, newsletters, and social media at least four weeks prior to each meeting date.
+FY26 Council Public Meeting Dates: October 21, 2025 | October 2025 Agenda December 16, 2025 | December 2025 Agenda February 10, 2026 | February 2026 Agenda May 19, 2026 | May 2026 Agenda July 22, 2026 | Meeting Announcement Information for each meeting will be shared via the Council’s website, newsletters, and social media at least four weeks prior to each meeting date.
 Please note: Dates and times listed here are subject to change.

 In order to better familiarize prospective applicants with the Council’s various organizational and individual artist grant programs, Council staff annually conduct a battery of technical assistance workshops, webinars, and open office hours to accompany all grant opportunities.
 Information about the Council’s technical assistance workshops are shared widely in grant guidelines, on the Council website, and via social media.
 Please visit the Grants page for more information about grant application technical assistance, pending open funding opportunities.